 CBD is only legal for those of us over 21.
 If you’re pregnant, taking medication, or managing health conditions, always check with a healthcare professional before starting CBD.

-FAQs About CBD Forms
+FAQs About CBD & Kyoto Botanicals

 What’s the difference between CBD oil and CBD gummies?